tirzasrwn/ZeroNiSeisan/readme.md

 ## About

-Learning rust for production ready.
+Learning rust for production ready. zero2seisan should be read in Japanese, zero ni seisan (０ に 生産), means zero to production.

 ## Requirement